 - 1. Students must have submitted a complete application to the Nursing and Allied Health Department and NFC Office of Admissions. - 2.
 Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet). - 4.
-Completion of nursing pre-requisite courses with a "C" or higher. - 5.
+Completion of nursing pre-requisite courses with a "C" or higher. - 4.
 Minimum nursing pre-requisite courses GPA of 2.25.
-All general education nursing pre-requisite course attempts are considered in the GPA calculation for the A.S.R.N. selection process. - 6.
-Minimum HESI cumulative score of 70, Math score and Science composite score average of 68. - 7.
-Students meeting the above criteria are selected based on ranking using the following formula: (Prereq GPAX25)(0.4) + (Math and Science Composite Average)(0.6) - 8.
-For students who are equally ranked, priority acceptance will be given to those with college degrees, in-district residence, NFC program completers, or unsuccessful general education nursing prerequisite course attempts in the order listed. - 9.
+All general education nursing pre-requisite course attempts are considered in the GPA calculation for the A.S.R.N. selection process. - 5.
+Minimum HESI cumulative score of 70, Math score and Science composite score average of 68. - 6.
+Students meeting the above criteria are selected based on ranking using the following formula: (Prereq GPAX25)(0.4) + (Math and Science Composite Average)(0.6) - 7.
+For students who are equally ranked, priority acceptance will be given to those with college degrees, in-district residence, NFC program completers, or unsuccessful general education nursing prerequisite course attempts in the order listed. - 8.
 Mandatory attendance at an orientation session.
 Dates and times will be made available to all accepted applicants.